wemake-services/wemake-django-template/{{cookiecutter.project_name}}/docs/_pages/configuration.rst

 ---------------

 We do not store our secret settings inside our source code.
-There are different options to it:
+There are different options to do it:

 - ``ansible-vault``
 - ``git-secret``